Sonnet 128: Musical imagery

 Sonnet 128 is one of the few musical sonnets of Shakespeare's sonnets.
 Sonnet 128 draws many similarities to Shakespeare's Sonnet 8, and its musical language and theme.
 Both sonnets refer "my musike", throughout drawing a clear connection to each other.
 In addition, both sonnets use, a "figurative use of 'music,'" which appears nowhere else in Shakespeare's sonnets.
 The use of similar language throughout Sonnet 8 and Sonnet 128 continues the musical theme in Shakespeare's sonnets, showing an obvious correlation between the two poems.

 Its number suggests, like Sonnet 8, the octave of the scale as well as the 12 notes on the keyboard inside each octave (an association first recognized and described in detail by Fred Blick, in "Shakespeare's Musical Sonnets, Numbers 8, 128 and Pythagoras", 'The Upstart Crow, A Shakespeare Journal', Vol. XIX, (1999) 152-168.)
-Further, Blick notes that in Pythagorean musical theory the proportion of the octave is 1:2 and that on this basis the intervals between 8 and 128 i.e. 8-16, 16-32, 32-64, 64-128, span four octaves, the normal range of the keyboard of a virginal in Shakespeare's time.
+Further, Blick notes that in Pythagorean musical theory the proportion of the octave is 1:2 and that on this basis the intervals between 8 and 128 i.e. 8-16, 16-32, 32-64, 64-128, span four octaves, the normal range of the keyboard of a virginals in Shakespeare's time.